Code-Institute-Submissions/nschloesserm-project1/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The code for the parrallax scrolling, the dropdown menu, and the CSS animations was learned through tutorials at https://www.w3schools.com/
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- The footer and the contact form code came from the love running Essentials project through the Code Institute tutorials.
+- In order to get the corrodinates for the map image I used http://www.image-map.net/
+- The interactive image map and pop ups were implimented with code from a tutorial on Medium entitled "Interactive Image Maps and Closable Popups with HTML and CSS only" at https://matemarschalko.medium.com/interactive-image-maps-and-closable-popups-with-html-and-css-only-31fe36c70092
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- Some of the fonts were taken from [Google Fonts](https://fonts.google.com)
+- The text for the Origins section of the sight was taken from [Wikipedia](https://en.wikipedia.org/wiki/Sandwich) and [History.com](https://www.history.com/news/the-story-of-the-sandwich) articles

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photos used throughout the site, with the exception of the map pop ups, came from the free stock images site https://www.pexels.com/
-- The images used for the gallery page were taken from this other open source site
+- The images used for the pop ups came from the sites for the restaurants linked directly beneath them.

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!